 David Bowie was a musician who dabbled in acting.
 Curry was the opposite: an actor with aspirations of rock stardom.
 But where Bowie’s film appearances are (overall) remembered fondly, Curry’s albums are barely remembered at all.
 His failure to “break out” as a rock frontman in the late 70s evidently galled him, as seen in interviews like this one, where he takes shreds out of a journalist for asking him about Rocky Horror Picture Show (“I think that it is one of the most boring journalistic openings that I have ever heard”).Magazine, Llc All Rights Reserved.
 “Welcome to JAM Magazine.”
 Jam Magazine, Oct.
 1979, jammagazine.com/landing-main-feature.php?articleid=2385.
 These albums are sad to experience as a Curry fan: listen to them and unfulfilled dreams float past.

-Regrettably, good music usually doesn’t.
+Regrettably, the same is not true for good music.
 1979’s Fearless has one outstanding moment: “I Do The Rock” lives up to its title, shameless and vulgar and full of panto swagger.
 You’ve never heard “rawwwhhhkk” pronounced the way Tim Curry pronounces “rawwwhhhkk”.
-Album closer “Charge It” is less memorable but has a pulse.
-These two songs could have made it onto a good Lou Reed album, unlike the others, which would more or less pull their weight on a shitty Lou Reed album.
+Album closer “Charge It” is less memorable but at least has a pulse.
+These two songs could have made it onto a good Lou Reed album, unlike the others, which would more or less make weight on a shitty Lou Reed album.

-The songwriting is a flat line: boneheaded rockers like “Right on the Money” and “Hide This Face” sound written by hacks-for-hire from the bottom tranche of A&M’s songwriting division (dismayingly, they were written by Curry himself!)
-Robotic performances and zero dynamics means Curry has to salvage them with the force of his personality, and although he has charisma and a good voice, he doesn’t understand “singing” that well: often his vocal work devolves into shouted theatrical tirades over repetitive musical motifs.
+The songwriting is a flat line: boneheaded rockers like “Right on the Money” and “Hide This Face” sound written by hacks-for-hire from the bottom tranche of A&M’s songwriting division (dismayingly, they were written by Curry himself).
+Robotic performances with no dynamics means Curry has to salvage them with the force of his personality, and although he has charisma and a good voice, he doesn’t understand “singing” that well: often his vocal work devolves into shouted theatrical tirades over repetitive musical motifs.
 It’s amusing for a few songs, less so for a full album.

 “Paradise Garage” is a would-be disco song with a Bee Gees bassline buried beneath a tacky wall of guitars and Curry (apparently) making up lyrics on the spot in the recording booth.
 It has all the club potential of Little Jimmy Osmond.
 “Cold Blue Steel and Sweet Fire” is a cover of Joni Mitchell, a woman who has dubious right to oxygen, let alone covers.